aaronbates/project-guidelines/css/css-guidelines.md

 ## Media queries

-?How are we approaching this?
+:construction: How are we approaching this? :construction:

 - Avoid device-based media query names such as `phone` or `desktop`, these have limited longevity?
 - Prefer viewport releated naming such as `xs`, `small`?